Search

 • For instances where a variance or exception is requested for the foregoing requirements, applicants will need to submit an Application for Conditional Use Permit and go through the City’s discretionary review process outlined in Section 403.050, which makes all adjacent property owners aware of any adverse impacts and provides the opportunity for individuals to provide public comment on the matter.

-• Homeowners’ association regulations considered as relevant factor in whether to deny the use of a specific property because it is not compatible with the surrounding area, including its impacts on adjacent properties
+• Homeowners’ association regulations considered as relevant factor in whether to deny the use of a specific property because it is not compatible with the surrounding area, including its impacts on adjacent properties.

-• May include individual bedrooms in principal building that share common entrance, kitchen facilities and living areas; or completed areas of principal building (basement or upstairs space) with separate entrance, facilities and living areas from primary residence or approved accessory buildings on property
+• May include individual bedrooms in principal building that share common entrance, kitchen facilities and living areas; or completed areas of principal building (basement or upstairs space) with separate entrance, facilities and living areas from primary residence or approved accessory buildings on property.

-• May not be rented as reception, party, meeting or similar space open to non-resident guests
+• May not be rented as reception, party, meeting or similar space open to non-resident guests.

-• No exterior evidence that property is being utilized as an RDR, including signage
+• No exterior evidence that property is being utilized as an RDR, including signage.

 • Must adhere to safety standards of third-party vendor, as well as federal, state and local laws.
-This includes, but is not limited to, owner/non-owner applicants providing a working fire extinguisher, working battery-operated portable flashlight/lantern or other emergency lighting device suitable for an electrical power outage, working smoke and carbon monoxide detectors and contact information for the host and local emergency services
+This includes, but is not limited to, owner/non-owner applicants providing a working fire extinguisher, working battery-operated portable flashlight/lantern or other emergency lighting device suitable for an electrical power outage, working smoke and carbon monoxide detectors and contact information for the host and local emergency services.

-• Complaints or issues received by host must be resolved by host
+• Complaints or issues received by host must be resolved by host.

-• Permits and business licenses may be denied, suspended or revoked when RDR fails to meet or uphold any standards or other provisions of the Parkville Municipal Code
+• Permits and business licenses may be denied, suspended or revoked when RDR fails to meet or uphold any standards or other provisions of the Parkville Municipal Code.

-• All short-term rentals are to be charged the five percent (5%) Tourism Tax – Guest Room Tax paid by transient guests of hotels, motels, bed and breakfast inns, and other short-term rental spaces of similar use, per Parkville Municipal Code Section 160.045
+• All short-term rentals are to be charged the five percent (5%) Tourism Tax – Guest Room Tax paid by transient guests of hotels, motels, bed and breakfast inns, and other short-term rental spaces of similar use, per Parkville Municipal Code Section 160.045 (external link).

 Questions about the following should be directed to the staff listed below: